EnsembleUI/ensemble_docs_archived/test/1-preview-app.md

 1. Log in to Ensemble Studio.
 2. Click on the app you want to preview.
 3. Click Settings on the left sidebar.
 Here you find the app ID and a QR code.
-4. Open Ensemble Preview app and select the option to scan QR code from step 4.
+4. Open Ensemble Preview app and select the option to scan the QR code on the settings page.

 <img src="/images/app-qr-code-example.jpg" alt="Get app qr code" height="300"/>